aldanasjuan/krita_export_region/README.md

 - Select a Rotation option.
 Same as rotating your image to the left or right.
 - If you select "Export Selected Layers" it will only export the selected layers, otherwise it exports the visible layers.
 Note: It doesn't support selecting a group, you must select the actual paint or vector layers you want.
 - Choose an output file and you're done.

+## Regions

+You can now save custom regions based of a selection.

+- Select something
+- Open the plugin
+- Click "Grab Selection".
+This will update the x, y, width and height of the plugin.
+- Click "Save Region".
+- Name your region and confirm.
+- Now you can select saved regions and reselect them using the "Select Region" button.